schroedifer/CircuitPython-MuteButton/README.md

 In `profiles.py` you can change the hotkeys (system or specific chat application), modify the active/mute colors, or add new profiles.

+### Load the program onto the NeoKey

+Drag and drop `code.py`, `config.py` and `profiles.py` onto the `CIRCUITPY` drive.
+The program should automatically start running and display the profile color listed in `config.py`.